edamla/mediterraneanagency/_books/2021-09-01-my-witness-is-my-sword.md

 love like a poisoned dagger…”
-Those who gave their lives for the sake of “Allah” and passed through the soul, leaving their swords as witnesses, they drank the sherbet of martyr- dom...
+Those who gave their lives for the sake of “Allah” and passed through the soul, leaving their swords as witnesses, they drank the sherbet of martyrdom...
 Covering the period from the enthronement of
 Suleiman the Magnificent to his death, this novel is the story of history within history.